swarajdhore/Alarm_Clock-App/README.md

-## Initital when the windows application is opened
+## Inititally when the windows application is opened
 ![image](https://user-images.githubusercontent.com/65715910/131220750-f211d7bb-55bf-4653-a648-5c74d6c71ddb.png)

 ## When the alarm clock is set